le4nnt0nn/rps-react-native/README.md

 ### 🚀 Launch

-Download and intall the apk in your Virtual Device (Android)
+Download and intall the apk in your Virtual Device (Android) or check it with Expo App.

 ***